benji300/joplin-commands/README.md

 - Show [Toggle to-do state](#toggle-to-do-state) on note toolbar:\
   _Select whether a button to toggle the to-do state (open/closed) shall be shown on the note toolbar or not._

+- Enter notebook name for [quick move](#quick-move-note) action X _(where X is 0..5)_:\
+  _Specify the name of a notebook to which the selected note can be moved quickly without interaction.
+This options exists 5 times.
+  Currently the names must be copied manually from the sidebar._

 ## Installation